harshini225/fastquality/README.md

 <fastq file to change> <output fastq file>
 3. Run!

+Testing:
+This project was tested on several small generated fastq files and a larger fastq file from the 1000 Genomes Project: https://drive.google.com/file/d/1QAilfDK5_oHBH6PhTf8Z9BgWxIVzfDw2/view (~600 MB)

 Notes on Improvement:

 If we had more time, we would implement more quality control measures, such as monitoring uniformity of G/C base pairs or checking for quality score averages across the windows of a read.
 We would also test out this program with an existing genome alignment scheme.